DinoChiesa/devjam3-20170405/Labs/Core/02---API-Development---Nodejs-Target/README.md

 If you like to learn by watching, here is a short video on creating a reverse proxy in Apigee Edge [https://www.youtube.com/watch?v=ZtINy7n9QRc](https://www.youtube.com/watch?v=ZtINy7n9QRc)

-# For Consideration and Discussion
+# For Extra Credit

+Now that you have created a reverse proxy, apply traffic management policies to protect the API proxy and then save it as a new revision.
+Then deploy the new revision to Test environment.

+# Quiz

-1. Can "wildcards" be used in the base path for an API proxy?
+1. Can "wildcards" be used in the API proxy base path?

-2. Can you _import_ an API proxy bundle from the Apigee UI?
+2. Can you "import" an API proxy bundle from the Apigee UI?
 How?

-3. If the API Proxy is a simple pass-through, and it doesn't change anything in the request, _why did we create it_?
-What good is it?

 # Summary

 That completes this hands-on lesson.
-In this simple lab you learned how to create a pass-through proxy for an existing HTTP backend using the Apigee Edge proxy wizard.
-You also learned how to export the proxy definition into a proxy bundle ZIP.
+In this simple lab you learned how to create a proxy for an existing backend using Apigee Edge proxy wizard.

 # References